grunwaldlab/Microbe-ID/README.md

 To install Microbe-ID on your server you need the following components and applications:

-- Your own linux server
+- Access to a linux server to host the site
-- A website based on [bootstrap](http://getbootstrap.com) to host your version of Microbe-ID
+- A website based on [bootstrap](http://getbootstrap.com) to host your version of Microbe-ID.
+See our example [here](./Bootstrap_files)
 - A self-hosted [shiny](http://www.rstudio.com/shiny/) R server session running on your server
 - Two [shiny R scripts](./shiny-server/www/Readme.md) for server and user interface (UI), respectively
 - Your custom fasta database for **Sequence-ID**